IbrahimAlgadi/PaySim/README.md

   - 2 - Implementing All sorts of error responses regarding card credit and so

-V 0.3
+* V 0.3
-  - 1 - Creating a full fledged payment simulator with a UI configuration settings for easing the use of the
+  - 1 - Creating a full fledged payment simulator with a UI configuration settings for easing the use of the simulated payment system

 For some time I am planning to create another implementation with another environment so you need not only to install Python to work, I am planning to